dgarnier/dipoleq/README.md

 ## Compilation

-On ubuntu, you may need the zlib and libjpeg libraries installed:
+On ubuntu, the recommended build is for hdf4, zlib and libjpeg libraries to be installed:

-`sudo apt install zlib1g-dev libjpeg-dev`
+`sudo apt install zlib1g-dev libjpeg-dev libhdf4-dev`

+Then, the code can be compiled with:

+`cmake `